rpgreview/papersandpaychecks/cow-orkers.md

 Act			+2	+7		+9
 Lie			+2	+7		+9

 **F3 Archives ("The Minotaur")**

 The final room on this level has the least number of stuff, but also the greatest floor space per staff member.
 The company archives consist of two physical and areas, a maze of archive boxes stacked full of archive boxes containing the physical records of the company, and a smaller maze of a data centre, which Nile engages in a modicum of data analytics and projections.
 In both cases the rooms are quite confusing, both in terms of the layout and the fact that none of the workers seem to care for lighting except when absolutely necessary.
 Being quite anti-social the place is also eerily silent except the hum of computer systems (becoming a screaming pitch inside the data centre itself), the breathing of a hidden staff members, and their slow and purposeful footsteps when they are stalking an intruder.

 The chief librarian of of the company, with a notable "straw blonde" horned hairstyle, is known throughout the company as "the battle axe" on account of her aggressive temperment.
 She takes the company security very seriously and privileges are requires to enter the archives (and the data centre for that matter).
 If the PC workers somehow have the appropriate authorisation and she doesn't know about she'll let them through but express her complete horror that she has not been given prior notification and fire off a terse email "upstairs".
 There will be at least two strategic turns before this is acted on.
+Ude is also responsible for allowing visitors to the third level and keeps the appoints for the three senior executives there.
+She is very busy woman.

 *Ude Frisian*, Chief Librarian, I+3 S+2 F+2 J+3 (Protector)